 If you add a new type of business, for example, if you add a deli or bakery to your current establishment, this may require a change in firm type.
 You must notify the Department at (850) 245-5520 to determine if the change requires an inspection.
 Additional requirements may be necessary when you make changes to your current business.

-The Records section at (850) 245-5520 must be notified when there is a change in either the owner's or the business' mailing address.
-This is necessary so that we can get business correspondence to you (your Permit, product recalls, notices, etc.).
+The Records section at (850) 245-5520 must be notified when there is a change in either the owner's or the business's mailing address.
+This is necessary so that we can get business correspondence to you (your permit, product recalls, notices, etc.).